-The Outer Banks of North Carolina is a long-time destination for young families.
-The area’s rich history and natural beauty is accompanied by over miles and miles of natural shoreline.
+The Outer Banks of North Carolina is a long-time destination for families.
+The area’s rich history and natural beauty is accompanied by miles and miles of natural shoreline.
 Most of which belongs to the Cape Hatteras National Seashore, our country’s first National Seashore and one of only 10 in existence.

 Family-friendly beaches include rolling sand dunes to run down and the legendary Big Kill Devil Hill, in what was then the town of Kitty Hawk, where the Wright brothers first took flight.
 The spot is still popular for kite flyers, especially at Jockey’s Ridge, the East Coast’s largest sand dune (your kids will love this place!).
 If your family includes a dog, you’ll be right at home on the beaches of The Outer Banks, where the town of Duck was recently voted one of the most pet-friendly beaches in America.